Best Vegan Protein Powders

 Garden of Life provides four different and distinct flavors to choose from.
 They include vanilla chai, vanilla, lightly sweet and chocolate.

 Protein powders can’t be expected to taste like smoothies and milkshakes that you receive from an ice cream shop.
 But, they still must be tolerable.
-Users agree that this specific protein drink is pretty horrendous in terms of taste.
+Users agree that this specific protein drink is pretty sad in terms of taste.

 There is no sugar in this formula and overall, the blend of spinach powder, organic kale powder, and broccoli account for 20 grams of protein.
 For one serving, expect around 110 to 120 calories.